Real-Ragnar/spring-climate-summary/README.md

 or more violently:
 kill -9 $(lsof -t -i:8080)

+or more specifically:
+kill -9 (pid # of the process)

 3. Build and run the app using maven and CLI
 Create jar file:
 mvn clean package